BECTU provides guidance for its members on a range of issues and tax is one of the most important.

 BECTU's Tax Guide for Freelancers

-In addition the union publishes its own guide for members (last updated in November 2013).
+The union publishes its own authoritative tax guide for freelance members.
 The guide covers:

 - Advice on tax status